 Finalizing CLEAR Enrollment at the Airport

-Using CLEAR to Cut to the Front of TSA Security
+How to Use CLEAR Plus to Cut to the Front of TSA Security

 Once you've finalized your enrollment – or if that's already taken care of – you're off.

-Just head for the CLEAR® lane at the security checkpoint with your boarding pass in hand.
+Just head for the CLEAR Plus lane at the security checkpoint with your boarding pass in hand.
 An agent will once again bring you to a kiosk for a quick scan of your eyes or fingerprints, glance at your boarding pass (or, in some cases, scan it at the kiosk), and then escort you to the front of the TSA line.
-CLEAR® members don't need to show their ID – that's the point of the service.
+Most CLEAR Plus members don't currently need to show their ID – that's the point of the service.

 From there, you're ready to go through TSA security.